 Excellent leaders start with their own reliability before they expect it from their teams.
 The positive example they provide sets the expectation for their teams to also deliver reliable performance.

-So, next post we will move from Personal Reliability to Coaching Reliability and explore the five coaching habits that excellent leaders use to achieve reliable team performance.
+So, in the next post, we will move from Personal Reliability to Coaching Reliability and explore the five coaching habits that excellent leaders use to achieve reliable team performance.